Palais de la Cité: Conciergerie prison

 The prison quarter of the Palace visible today dates to the late 18th century.
-After a fire in 1776, Lous XVI had a section of Conciergerie prison rebuilt; During the French Revolution it served as the principal prison for political prisoners, including Marie Antoinette, before their trials and execution r.
+After a fire in 1776, Lous XVI had a section of Conciergerie prison rebuilt; During the French Revolution it served as the principal prison for political prisoners, including Marie Antoinette, before their trials and execution.
 The prison was extensively rebuilt in the 19th century, and many famous rooms, such as the original cell of Marie Antoinette, disappeared.
-However, part of the prison was restored for the 200th anniversary of the French Revolution in 1989, and can be seen by visitors.
+However, part of the prison was restored for the 200th anniversary of the French Revolution in 1989 and can be seen by visitors.

 The Rue de Paris was a section of the Salle des gardes which was separated by a grill from the rest of the hall during the 15th century.
 During the Revolution it was used as a common cell for prisoners when all the other cells were full.
 It took its name from "Monsieur Paris", the nickname for the executioner.

 The Chapel of the Girondins is one chamber that has changed little since the Revolution.
 It was constructed after the 1776 fire on the site of medieval oratory of the Palace.
 In 1793 and 1794, when the prison was overcrowded, it was converted to prison cells.
 It took its name from the Girondins, a Revolutionary faction of deputies who opposed the more radical Montagnards of Robespierre.
-The Deputies were arrested, and held a last "banquet" in the chapel the night before their execution.
+The Deputies were arrested and held a last "banquet" in the chapel the night before their execution.

-The Cour des Femmes was the courtyard where women prisoners, including Marie-Antoinette, were allowed to walk, to wash their clothing in the fountain, or to eat at an outdoor table.
+The Cour des Femmes was the courtyard where women prisoners, including Marie Antoinette, were allowed to walk, to wash their clothing in the fountain, or to eat at an outdoor table.
 The courtyard is little changed from the time of the Revolution.

-The cell where Marie-Antoinette passed two and half months before her trial and execution was turned into an expiatory chapel by King Louis XVIII after the restoration of the monarchy.
+The cell where Marie Antoinette passed two and half months before her trial and execution was turned into an expiatory chapel by King Louis XVIII after the restoration of the monarchy.
 The chapel occupies both the space of her original cell and the infirmary of the prison, where Robespierre was held after his suicide attempt and before his trial and execution.